RedKenrok/Unity-Scripts/README.md

 A series of modular components and other scripts that I often use in across different projects.

+> The scripts are as is, and I can not guarantee support if you submit an issue or pull request.

 ## Animation

 A simple animation system for when the build-in animation is to much for what you want to achieve and when a much simpler system works too.